BrowserLove/chrome-medium-unlimited-reading/README.md

 https://chrome.google.com/webstore/detail/mediumcom-unlimited-readi/keckgflodjmhejpbhfbfoioonoeeckng

-Removes the article read limit of member-only content.
+Removes the article read limit of member-only content and related pop-ups.

 Executes only for articles with a member preview.